What To Wear In Canada In Winter From A Canadian

 Step 6: Warm Hands

 I recommend getting a good pair of waterproof mitts to keep your hands warm.
 I prefer mitts over gloves because they keep your fingers warmer for longer.
+Sometimes I’ll wear mini gloves from the dollar store inside my mitts if I’m taking my hand out a lot to use my camera.

 Step 7: Toque for Canadian Winter